-- (6) a. $Sarkozy_x$ told $Obama_y$ that $he_x / he_y$ would be elected. - b.
-[A representative]x told [a senator]y that hex / hey would be re-elected. - c.
-[Some senator] $x$ is honest.
-She $x$ opposed the proposal.
+- (4) a. $Sarkozy_x$ told $Obama_y$ that he_x / he_y would be elected. - b.
+[A representative]x told [a senator]y that he_x / he_y would be re-elected. - c.
+[Some senator]x is honest.
+She_x opposed the proposal.

-Importantly, once a framework with variables was in place, semanticists uncovered some differences between natural language variables and those of Predicate Logic.
-In logic, a quantifier such as $\exists x$ in $\exists xF$ can only control variables x that appear in the immediately following formula F. This is compatible with the bound variable analysis in (6)b.
-By contrast, in (6)c, the quantifier [some senator]x controls a variable x (on $she_x$ ) that appears in another sentence altogether, and thus cannot be modeled in Predicate Logic.
+Once a framework with variables was in place, semanticists uncovered some differences between natural language variables and those of Predicate Logic.
+In logic, a quantifier such as $\exists x$ in $\exists xF$ can only control variables x that appear in the immediately following formula F. This is compatible with our analysis of (4)b.
+By contrast, in (4)c, the quantifier [some senator]x controls a variable x (on she_x) that appears in another sentence altogether.
 To allow for such dependencies, non-standard logics called 'dynamic logics' have been developed for natural language (e.g. Kamp 1981, Heim 1982).

 Positing abstract variables was initially motivated indirectly by their explanatory force.
-While the need for variables has been called into question in the semantic analysis of English (Jacobson 1999), in line with the fact that they are not visible, variables can, remarkably, be argued to be overt in sign languages, namely as positions in signing space, called 'loci'.
-In (7), past senator co-occurs with a pointing sign (or 'index') IX-a towards position a, on the right, and current senator co-occurs with pointing sign IX-b towards position b, on the left.
+Remarkably, variables can arguably be overt in sign languages, namely as positions in signing space, called 'loci'.
+In (5), past senator co-occurs with a pointing sign (or 'index') IX-a towards position a, on the right, and current senator co-occurs with pointing sign IX-b towards position b, on the left.
 The two pronouns in the second sentence can then be fully disambiguated: IX-a refers to the former senator, IX-b refers to the current senator.
-The positions a and b play the role of the variables x and y, disambiguating the meaning of pronouns and making overt the relation between an existential quantifier and variable that is not in its syntactic scope, and is in fact in a separate sentence, as already seen in (6)c.
-Not only does sign language thus arguably vindicate the use of variables: it seems to do so in the form that these have in dynamic semantics.
+The positions a and b play the role of the variables x and y in (4), disambiguating the meaning of pronouns and making overt the relation between a variable and an existential quantifier in a previous clause; the latter point also strengthens the case of dynamic logics (Schlenker 2011).